RijadSusuri0/theme-switcher/README.md

 # Read me

-a theme switcher in pure html and css.
+a theme switcher in pure html, css and js for callback